Skip to Content

 My brother keeps that tradition alive for me by buying me an Advent calendar every year.

-Last year, he got me a Godiva Advent calendar filled with sweet treats like chocolate Santa figures, caramel-filled squares, and more.
-I really did look forward to opening a special treat every night after dinner, just like I did when I was a little girl.
+A few years ago, he got me a Godiva Advent calendar filled with special treats, like chocolate Santa figures, caramel-filled squares, and more.
+I really did look forward to opening a sweet treat every night after dinner, just like I did when I was a little kid.

 Dog with a homemade Advent calendar with the words "DIY Dog Treat Advent Calendar" digitally written on top.